 > How to save money on a bike with a Cycle to Work scheme

 According to the ONS, the average commute in the UK was 27 minutes in 2021.
 This ranged between 63 minutes on average for those travelling by rail, and 15 minutes for those walking to work.
-In 2023 and in England, 70% of all commuting trips were made by cars outside of London, which rose to 81% in rural areas.
+In England in 2023, 70% of all commuting trips outside of London were made by car, rising to 81% in rural areas.

-On average, a typical commute in the UK for car drivers is 19.5 miles each way.
-And while that might not be achievable for many cyclists – especially if you need to plan a route to avoid busy roads without cycling infrastructure, the likelihood is many of our commutes are actually shorter than this.
+A typical commute in the UK for car drivers is 19.5 miles each way.
+And while that might not be achievable for all cyclists, many commutes are much shorter than this.

 So how much does it cost to cycle to work?